Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Albergue Hostal Cantábrico in A Fonsagrada, Asturias, SpainAlbergue Hostal Cantábrico

-There is also a brand new municipal Albergue De Peregrinos Casa de Pasarín just steps from the church.
+There is also a municipal Albergue De Peregrinos Casa de Pasarín just steps from the church.
 And on the south side of town is the Hotel Pórtico right along the Camino.

 The town church is worth having a look, since it is more beautiful on the inside and there is also a pilgrim's office close by.
 I seemed to have plenty of energy to explore around town, once I had rejoined my husband, and had a nice shower, and a nice snack!